Sustainability

 Maritime import

-We plan to meet part of our demand through the import of hydrogen or its derivatives via maritime routes once they become cost-effective and import infrastructure is available.
+We plan to meet part of our demand through the import of hydrogen or its derivatives via maritime routes.

 Pipeline import